adil-rauf-kahara/gitguide/README.md

 ## 🙏 Acknowledgments

-- Google Gemini AI for powerful content generation
+- Google Gemini API
-- The open-source community for inspiration
-- All contributors and users of GitGuide
+- All contributors

 ---

-**Need help?** Open an issue on GitHub or check out our [documentation](https://github.com/yourusername/gitguide).

-Made with ❤️ by developers, for developers.
+Made with ❤️ by the gitguide team